jupyter-server/enterprise_gateway/kubernetes.md

 interfere with the built-in behaviors.
 4. The parameters to the launcher that is built into the image are communicated via environment variables as noted in the `env:` section above.
+5. If the kernelspecs hierarchy is exposed with a Persistent Volume, the `kernel-pod.yaml` file will contain the `mountPath` and PVC name.

 ### KubernetesProcessProxy
 To indicate that a given kernel should be launched into a Kubernetes configuration, the